-AFTER SCHOOL DISCIPLINARY CLASS TAKES PLACE ON THURSDAY for 2 $\frac{1}{2}$ hours at the end of the school day IN ROOM A150.
+AFTER SCHOOL DISCIPLINARY CLASS TAKES PLACE ON THURSDAY for 2 hours at the end of the school day. from 3:00 - 5:00.

 Failure/Refusal to serve Disciplinary Class may result in additional discipline (including DDC or OSS).

 DETENTION

 A student is assigned a detention for various unacceptable behaviors.
 Students are assigned to the school detention by any principal, any staff member, or any substitute for a staff member.
 Notices for detention assignment will be given to students in writing.
 The teacher will assign the date, time and location for the detention to be served.
 The teacher will hold his/her own detention.
 Failure to serve a teacher detention will result in an After School Disciplinary Class Detention.